-Join Thom Tremblay for an in-depth discussion in this video Inserting a flat pattern into a drawing, part of Sheet Metal Design with Inventor.
+Join Thom Tremblay for an in-depth discussion in this video Inserting a flat pattern into a drawing, part of Inventor: Sheet Metal Design.

 …In this exercise we're going to take a look at the basic functions for…creating 2D drawing views of your sheet metal parts.…To begin, all we need is a new drawing file,…created from a template of your choice.…One that meets your standards, and we'll just simply start creating a few views.…Now, one of the things that's unique about sheet metal is that we can create views of…either the folded model, or the flat pattern.…In this case, let's just start with the folded model, I'll say that I want…the current view, that I want the hidden lines suppressed, and I want it shaded.…